ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline timeline view")

+If you want a ready-made application to profile for this section you can use [this example](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference).
+Clone it to your computer and open it in a recent Android Studio.
+It is generally safest to not update the Gradle version when asked, to ensure nothing else needs updating.

 ## Streamline
 You will install [Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads) (and Performance Studio) on your host machine, and will connect to your target Arm device to capture the data.
 In this example, the target device is an Arm-powered Android phone.
 The data is captured over a USB connection, and then analyzed on your host machine.